kaltura/DeveloperPortalDocs/documentation/player-sdk/Ads-iOS.md

 	- MessageUI.framework

-# Configuring the Player for Using Ads
+## Configuring the Player to use Google Ads

-Add to your `KPPlayerConfig` these:
+To configure the Player to use Google ads, add the following configuration to your `KPPlayerConfig`:

 ```
 [config addConfigKey:@"doubleClick.plugin" withValue:@"true"];
 [config addConfigKey:@"doubleClick.adTagUrl" withValue:@"your ad tag URL"];
 ```

-And that's it you are ready to use ads.

-# Listening to Ad's events
+## Listening to Ad Events

-If you should listen to ad's events you can use:
+To listen to ad events, use the following:

 **@todo** link to the kdp api example